 When your application is approved, you may put a 24 hour hold on an animal, or opt to take the shelter animal home with you that day.
 Please note that we can only hold an animal for 24 hours, and no longer.
 If the shelter animal is not picked up within the 24 hour hold period, the animal will be placed up for adoption once again.

-Cat and Dog adoption packages include the following: first vaccinations, de-worming, flea treatment, HomeAgain microchip, starter bag od Hill’s Science diet food, and spay/neuter surgery.
+Cat and Dog adoption packages include the following: first vaccinations, de-worming, flea treatment, HomeAgain microchip, starter bag of Hill’s Science Diet food, and spay/neuter surgery.